Protect your iPhone against security threats with Avast One

 While some malvertising ads only install ransomware onto your device after you click, others will download the ransomware as soon as they load on the webpage — without requiring a click.
 An ad blocker, such as the one in Avast Secure Browser, can protect you against these malicious ads.

 Drive-by downloads: Attackers can prime websites with malware so that when you visit, the site automatically and secretly downloads the malware onto your device.
-If you’re using outdated browsers and apps, you’re especially vulnerable to this technique.
+If you’re using outdated browsers and apps, you’re especially vulnerable to this technique, but a free antivirus app can help.

 Ransomware attacks may not begin immediately.
 Some ransomware is designed to lie dormant on your device to keep you from identifying its source.
 For example, the AIDS Trojan strain did not activate until the 90th reboot of the computers it infected.